Hôtel Montana: Hôtel Montana

 The flagship of hotels of Haiti, it was classified four-star hotel.
 The hotel accommodated the international jet-set as well as politicians and businessmen from around the world.
 The former US President Bill Clinton, the Governor General of Canada, Michaëlle Jean, and the actor Brad Pitt had stayed there among others.

 On 12 January 2010, at 4:53 pm, a 7.0M earthquake shook Haiti.
 The 45-second shock-wave caused the collapse of the hotel and many other landmarks.
 The government of Haiti estimated that 250,000 residences and 30,000 commercial buildings had collapsed or were severely damaged.
 In just a few minutes, the hotel became a heap of white stone and twisted steel wires causing an estimated 200 of 300 guests to be reported missing the day after the collapse.

 The hotel donated what could be salvaged from its freezers to restaurant Muncheez, which was at the time working as a community soup kitchen, serving free meals.

 The complete demolition of hotel buildings still rising among the ruins began on 28 January, 2010.
 With the encouragements of staff and guests, the hotel's reconstruction was set in motion.
 As of April 2011, the hotel underwent reconstruction, with the bar, pool, restaurant and some rooms already being open to guests.

 The hotel dedicated a quiet garden on-site for those who were victims of the tragic earthquake.
-Fifty two people lost their lives, including a 7-year-old member of the owners' family.
-Every year a mass is held on the memorial in remembrance of the victims tragedy.
+Fifty-two people lost their lives, including a seven-year-old member of the owners' family.
+Every year, a mass is held on the memorial in remembrance of the victims of the tragedy.

-The hotel reopened with 8 rooms, but with full service restored.
+The hotel reopened with eight rooms, but eventually added dozens more.

-The hotel currently has expanded its rooms, offering to 60.